vishvAsa/AgamaH/AryaH/mediterranian/platonism/iamblichus/articles/shaw_theurgy_soul/00/05_Preface_To_the_Second_Edition.md

 * * * * * * * * * * * * * * * *

-*Theurgy and the Soul*

 Emerson says the poet “speaks adequately . . . only when he speaks somewhat wildly.”1 The author of a poem touched by this wildness knows that what he speaks is past his understanding, and so too what he writes.
-When I initially completed *Theurgy and the Soul* I scarcely understood what I had written.2 My engagement with Neoplatonic thinkers was like someone who has stumbled into a cave of gems.
+When I initially completed  I scarcely understood what I had written.2 My engagement with Neoplatonic thinkers was like someone who has stumbled into a cave of gems.
 I found myself captivated by the depth and beauty of their ideas and then was even more fortunate to have been initiated into the intellectual subtlety of their vision by the late Neoplatonic scholar, Jean Trouillard.
-Through his writing, generosity, and hospi-tality, Trouillard revealed to me the living architecture of the world imagined by the Neoplatonists, and again, thanks to Trouillard, I was able to find my place in their world. *Theurgy and the Soul* is a work of imagination inspired by his lucidity and warmth.
+Through his writing, generosity, and hospi-tality, Trouillard revealed to me the living architecture of the world imagined by the Neoplatonists, and again, thanks to Trouillard, I was able to find my place in their world.  is a work of imagination inspired by his lucidity and warmth.
 It has passed successfully for twenty years as an academic study of the theurgic phase of Neoplatonism, but it is more the product of my exploration of the beauty I stumbled upon in that cave of gems—

 the imagined world of the Neoplatonists.